Working With What You've Got

 And how exactly does a small club on a tiny North Atlantic island with a population of 4,200 produce such talent?
 They work with what they have.
 They work hard and smart.
 Unlike American youth soccer clubs that recruit widely from an enormous population base, IBV Fotbolti must develop the youth players they have.
 And they do it with a progressive system of player development that is truly player-centric.
 It is a system that is inclusive and challenging, but with a true development pathway upward for the best and most ambitious players.

 You see, it is possible for a youth club to be a true development club as opposed to a recruiting club.
 All you need to do is work with the kids you have and commit to developing all of them, not just the ones you think are the best.
-Forget the tryouts and the cuts.
-Rearrange your training program into ability-based groups rather than team-based groups.
-Allow players to move up and down between training groups and teams, according to their developmental progress.
+Forget the tryouts with cuts.
+Restructure tryouts so that players attend to experience the training environment, meet the coaches and get a sense of the club's culture and commitment to real player education.
+Essentially, let the players judge your club and make a decision whether to join you.
+Rearrange your structure so that teams are banded (first team and second team) so that players can move up or down depending on their progress and abilities.
 And if you really lean in and commit to a long-term development journey, you might just develop world-class players along the way.